John Banks (activist): Political work

 Banks joined the Common Wealth Party (Services Section) in 1943, taking part in the 1945 General Election in support of CW candidates.
 He served CW as General Secretary (November 1946 to April 1955), Chairman of the National Committee (April 1955 to May 1959) and as editor of The Libertarian (later CW Journal) from December 1979 until the party's dissolution in 1993.

 Banks' special interest has been the territorial aspects of constitutional reform.
 He co-wrote (with Gwynfor Evans, Robert McIntyre and others) Our Three Nations, issued jointly by CW, Plaid Cymru and the Scottish National Party in 1956.
 This advocated regional devolution within an independent, post-colonial England.
 The only published book of which he was sole author was Federal Britain?, sub-titled 'The Case for Regionalism' (1971).
 With the exception of Cornwall, the regions defined in the book were based on Derek Senior's 1969 map of 'city-regions', in turn based on commuting patterns.
 Banks subsequently repudiated this approach, in favour of historically-based regions.

 In 1980 he was introduced to the Wessex Regionalist Party, where he helped edit The Statute of Wessex, the party's draft constitution for their region, before contesting the Westbury seat in the 1983 General Election.
-He polled 131 votes.
+He polled 131 votes (0.2%), finishing last of five candidates.
 From 1982 to 1990 he was editor of The Regionalist, reporting on Home Rule campaigns from Shetland to Cornwall and beyond.
 He afterwards served as the Secretary-General of the Wessex Regionalists and later as the party's President.

 Banks retired from active political life in his late 80s.
 He died in January 2010 at the age of 94 in Coventry, Warwickshire.